Mike de Jong

 Michael de Jong (born 1963 or 1964) is a politician in the Canadian province of British Columbia.
 He was a member of the Legislative Assembly (MLA) of British Columbia, representing the electoral district of Matsqui from 1994 to 2001, Abbotsford-Mount Lehman from 2001 to 2009, and Abbotsford West from 2009 until 2024.
 A caucus member of BC United (formerly known as the British Columbia Liberal Party), he served in several cabinet posts under premiers Gordon Campbell and Christy Clark, and ran for party leadership in 2011 and 2018.

 Early life

 De Jong was born to Dutch parents who immigrated to Canada after Canadian soldiers liberated the Netherlands in World War II.
 At age eight, he and his family moved to a farm in the District of Matsqui in British Columbia.
-He attended Abbotsford's last single-room elementary school and worked as farm labourer as an early teen.
+He attended Abbotsford's last single-room elementary school and worked as a farm labourer as an early teen.

 He graduated from Carleton University in Ottawa with a Bachelor of Arts degree, then attended the University of Alberta Faculty of Law, earning his law degree in 1988.
 He subsequently returned to Matsqui to set up a law practice, and was elected as trustee for School District 34 Abbotsford at age 26, becoming one of Canada's youngest school board members.